Awwwards Nominee Awwwards Nominee

 If you’re a developer or working on a complex, custom project that requires total control over your tech stack, Strapi is likely your best bet.
 But if you’re looking for a user-friendly, visually-driven platform that makes web design a breeze, Webflow might just be the winner for you.

-Strapi & WordPress Use Case Comparison
+Strapi & Webflow Use Case Comparison

 Use CaseStrapiWebflow